reimagined/hacker-news-resolve/README.md

 Implement the [CommentsById](./client/containers/CommentById.js) container to display the selected comment with replies.

 Add the created containers to [routes](./client/routes.js) with the `/comments/:page?` and `/storyDetails/:storyId/comments/:commentId` paths.
+Note that the `/storyDetails/:storyId/comments/:commentId` path should be above the `/storyDetails/:storyId` path.

+### Page Not Found View

+Implement the [PageNotFound](./client/components/PageNotFound.js) component to display information that the opened page is not found.

+Add the created container to [routes](./client/routes.js) at the end of the route list.

 ## Data Importer